 If no C/N objectives are submitted by notifying administrations (since this was not required in the past), the calculated C/N values are used.

-In respect of C/N ratio calculations used to define single entry protection criteria (C/I required), Table 2 of Recommendation ITU-R S.741-2 (see below) defines “C/N ” as a “ratio (dB) of carrier to total noise power which includes all internal system noise and interference from other systems”.
-Therefore, and to comply with this definition, an additional margin of 0.46 dB for cases involving wanted analogue TV emissions and 1.87 dB for other wanted emissions will be added to the margins calculated on the basis of the internal system noise values provided by the concerned administrations.
+In respect of C/N ratio calculations used to define single entry protection criteria (C/I required), Table 2 of Recommendation ITU-R S.741-2 (see below) defines “C/Ntot ” as a “ratio (dB) of carrier to total noise power which includes all internal system noise and interference from other systems”.
+Therefore, and to comply with this definition, an additional margin of 0.46 dB for cases involving wanted analogue TV emissions and 1.87 dB for other wanted emissions should be added to the margins calculated on the basis of the internal system noise values provided by the concerned administrations if the submitted C/N objective does not include a margin for inter-system interference.
 Attachment 2 contains the calculation methodology used for deriving the above-mentioned additional margin.

+For the identification of the C/I required with respect to networks received on and after 1 January 2005, whenever the submitted C/N objective is used to define the C/I required, no additional margins should be added since, following a revision of Appendix 4 by WRC-03, the C/N objective submitted after this date should include a margin for inter-system interference.
+Whenever the C/N objective received after this date is used in comparison with the C/N calculated as indicated in Scenario II above, additional margins should be added to the value of the C/N calculated.

 Reasons: WRC-03 amended item C.8.e.1 of Annex 2 of Appendix 4 and defined it as the greater of either the carrier-to-noise ratio, required to meet the performance of the link under clear-sky conditions or the carrier-to-noise ratio, required to meet the short-time objectives of the link inclusive of the necessary margins.
 In the French text a comma exists before “inclusive of necessary margins”.
 Therefore, the submitted value of the C/N objective should include all necessary margins.

 Prior to WRC-03, no indication of an inclusion of any additional margin into the C/N objective existed in the Radio Regulations.
 Therefore, the calculation methodology in Attachment 2 is used to define an additional margin to be added to the noise of the C/N objective to identify the C/I required to calculate the probability of causing harmful interference to frequency assignments of the networks received before 1 January 2005.